-The Patagonia Descensionist ski pack is a mostly traditional top-loading daypack with a decidedly straightforward design with a couple of features that set it apart from the crowd.
+The Patagonia Descensionist ski pack is a mostly traditional top-loading daypack with a decidedly straightforward design and a couple of features that set it apart from the crowd.

-In the big picture, it has one large main compartment, a separate and easily accessible avalanche rescue tools pocket, a modest-sized pocket in the lid and a small hip belt pocket.
-The note-worthy features include side-access to the main compartment, a simple top lid fastener and a unique spindrift collar that seals up the pack with the pull of a cord.
+In the big picture, it has one large main compartment, an easily accessible avalanche rescue tools pocket, a modest-sized lid pocket and a small hip belt pocket.
+Noteworthy features include side-access to the main compartment, a simple top lid fastener and a unique spindrift collar that seals up the pack with the pull of a cord.

-The avalanche rescue tools pocket is proportionally sized and easily accommodates a shovel, probe and saw.
-Once filled with avalanche rescue essentials, there is not enough space for skins or a layer, but there is room to spare for a small repair kit or similar.
+The avalanche rescue tools pocket easily accommodates a shovel, probe and saw.
+Once filled with avalanche rescue essentials, there’s a small amount of room for a small repair kit or similar.

 At just over 2 lbs, the Descensionist is reasonably light, but not ultra-light.
 The pack is a solid example of a simple design that has everything you need and nothing you don’t.